 Arctium minus (Hill) Bernh. is the correct and accepted scientific name for Burdock.
 It was named and described as such by Johann Jakob Bernhardi in Systematisches Verzeichnis der Pflanzen in 1800.
 It was first named described as Lappa minor by John Hill in Vegetable System in 1762.

 The genus, Arctium L., was named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.
-Plants of the World Online by Kew lists 45 accepted species in the Arctium genus (as of 8-7-19 when I am writing this page).
-Those numbers could change.
+Plants of the World Online by Kew lists 44 accepted species in the Arctium genus as of 1-17-20 when I am updating this page.
+We lost one since 8-7-19 when this page was last updated so that number could change.

 There is an abundance of Arctium minus (Burdock) here on the farm in a few areas south of the pond where they are partially shaded by the Chinese Elm and Mulberry trees.
 When I was a kid I always thought it was some kind of wild rhubarb.
 Well, I guess I was partly right since Wild Rhubarb is one of its common names.
 Other names include Lessor Burdock, Little Burdock, Common Burdock, Louse-Bur, Button-Bur, Cuckoo-Button.
 Arctium minus is sometimes confused with rhubarb, which is Rheum rhabarbarum.

 The hooked seeds stick in the fur of animals and on clothing which can be hard to remove.
 A Swiss inventor, George de Mestral, invented the hook and loop fastener after observing the seeds of Burdock.
 It was originally sold under the Velcro brand name.